turkilerimeliz/bargaining_power/README.md

 - `Country_population.dta` – Population data used to construct weights

 ## 📜 Citation
+For more detailed information, please refer to the full paper or contact the authors:
 - Aydemir, Abdurrahman B., and Meliz Tyurkileri.
 2024.
 Maternal Bargaining Power and Intergenerational Education Mobility [unpublished manuscript].

-For more detailed information, please refer to the full paper or contact the authors.